cptMoonDog/moon-dog-technologies/README.md

 Updates
 =======
 This latest update (4 Oct 2021), has involved some fairly major refactoring.
 Everything should function generally the same as it has, but paths may have changed, so watch for that.
+(11 Oct 2021) Made a policy where programs only accept one string parameter.
+This requires some minimal string processing in program definitions, but increases runtime safety; allowing the system to fail safely in the case of spurious user input.